NEUBIAS/training-resources/_modules/pixels.md

 prerequisites:

 objectives:
-  - Understand that a digital image is typically stored as an N-dimensional array.
+  - Understand that a digital image is represented as an N-dimensional array.
+  - Practically visualise an image.
-  - Learn that the image array elements are called pixels (2D) or voxels (3D).
+  - Practically quantitatively inspect the image (array) elements (pixels, voxels).

+motivation: |
-  - Examine the values and locations of pixels/voxels in an image.
+  - Digital images are a very important subset of the more general [mathematical definition](https://mathworld.wolfram.com/Image.html) of an image.

-motivation: >
-  Digital images are a very important subset of the more general [mathematical definition](https://mathworld.wolfram.com/Image.html) of an image.
-The vast majority of available algorithms and visualisation tools operate on digital images and all (as far as we know) scientific microscopes output digital images.
-Thus, for microscopy based science, it is crucial to understand the basic properties of digitial images and how to effectively inspect their content.
+  - The vast majority of available algorithms and visualisation tools operate on digital images and all (as far as we know) scientific microscopes output digital images.
+  - For microscopy based science, it is crucial to understand the basic properties of digitial images and how to effectively inspect their content.

 concept_map: >